Okha–Varanasi Superfast Express

 The 22969 / 22970 Okha–Varanasi Superfast Express is a superfast train belonging to Western Railway zone that runs between Okha and Varanasi Junction in India.
 It is currently being operated with 22969/22970 train numbers on a weekly basis.

 Coach composition

-The train has standard ICF rakes with max speed of 110 kmph.
+The train has standard ICF rakes with a maximum speed of 110 km/h.
 The train consists of 23 coaches: